jover/drupal-code-check/README.md

-# drupal-code-check
+# Drupal pre-commit

-A Git pre-commit hook to check Drupal Coding Standards and more
+A Git pre-commit hook to check Drupal Coding Standards and more.